20 Delicious Ways to Dress Up Your Popcorn

 Nutrition: 110 calories, .5 g fat, 2 mg sodium, 26.6 g carbs, 1.8 g fiber, 17.4 g sugar,1.6 g protein

 The title says it all, naturally sweet with no refined sugars, these balls are sure to please your sweet tooth cravings.
 The sugar count may be high, but raw, unprocessed honey has an abundance of health-healing benefits from the amount of good bacteria in it that kill pathogens found in humans.
-It also reduces inflammation and on our list as one of the 16 Instant-Happiness Foods— Discovered.
+It also reduces inflammation.

 Get the recipe from Gimme Some Oven.